 Why is some property information unavailable?

 Availability of some property information can depend on a multitude of factors, including the type of property, our ability to identify a property’s geo-coordinates, and whether specific information is available.
-For example, our local sales information relies on geo-coordinates, our E-Valuer is only available for residential properties and relies on having a certain number of comparable sales, and our Certificate of Title relies on indentifying a property’s information from Land Information New Zealand (LINZ).
+For example, our local sales information relies on geo-coordinates, our E-valuer is only available for residential properties and relies on having a certain number of comparable sales, and our Certificate of Title relies on identifying a property’s information from Land Information New Zealand (LINZ).